Why Keep Your Foundation Dry

 What does your basement look like?
 If it is damp or full of water, chances are good that you have issues that need to be addressed.
 Leaks are trouble, and letting them run amok is asking for a headache.

 Keep Your Foundation Dry

-Foundation leak repair is particularly important to preserving the integrity of your foundation.
-The last thing you want to do is just let moisture infest your foundation and slowly erode it from the inside out, after all.
-In order to do this, however, you must first determine from where the leaks are coming.
+Foundation leak repair is particularly important to preserve the integrity of your foundation.
+The last thing you want is to let moisture infest your foundation and slowly erode it.
+To do this, however, you must first determine where the leaks come from.
 Do you have water coming in from outside the home?
 Or does the water seem to be more akin to condensation?

-There are a number of things you can do, but some of them depend upon from where the water originates.
+There are several things you can do, but some of them depend upon where the water originates.
 If the water is seeping in from outside, for example, then insulating your walls is a terrible idea.

-That will not stop the water – all it will do is create the perfect habitat for mold.
-Sealing the cracks with epoxy, however, is a great way to help keep your foundation dry.
+That will not stop the water – it will create the perfect habitat for mould.
+However, sealing the cracks with epoxy is a great way to help keep your foundation dry.
 Another foundation leak repair tip is to consider waterproofing your foundation!

-This will help keep things dry in the long run – so make sure to contact Aquatech Waterproofing today, and save yourself the enormous problems that may arise from having your home’s foundation left unchecked.
+This will help keep things dry in the long run, so make sure to contact Aquatech Waterproofing today and save yourself the enormous problems that may arise from leaving your home’s foundation unchecked.